-Students should be familiar with at least one programming language (Java strongly preferred) and with basic software engineering concepts.
+Students should be familiar with Java and with basic software engineering concepts.
 Students are also expected to have taken an undergraduate software engineering course or have some experience in industry.

 If you answer "no" to any of the following questions, it may be beneficial to refresh your knowledge of this material prior to taking CS 6300:

 - Have you taken a software engineering course before or have you had some experience working as a software engineer in a company?